 Interactions between the various IDAC contributions that have been proposed has also begun.
-In March 2023, the Rubin In-kind Program Committee organised a two-day workshop introducing representatives from IDAC with representatives from International Science Communities (and the wider Rubin astronomy community).
+In March 2023, the Rubin In-kind Program Coordination team organised a twoday workshop introducing representatives from IDAC with representatives from International Science Communities (and the wider Rubin astronomy community).
 Beckett was part of the organising committee for the meeting, which identified a range of further work to be undertaken.
 A final report from the workshop is still pending.